oswida/cyber/docs/en/background.md

 ## Cybertechnician (+1 INF)

-*If you keep fidgeting like that, I'll screw it to your a** instead of your hand!
+*If you keep fidgeting like that, I'll screw it to your a__ instead of your hand!
 Want it?*

 I resigned because:

 1. In a dream, God appeared to me and told me that the combination of machines and people was wrong.
 2. The hand I fitted to some gangster turned out to be faulty and now I am being chased by a gang of maniacs.
 3. I went into debt to the mafia to open a workshop.
 Unfortunately the business didn't go very well....
-4. My previous employers from zaibatsu finally found me....
+4. My previous employers from a zaibatsu finally found me....
 5. For some time now, every piece of equipment I assemble or repair has been breaking down quickly - I guess it's some kind of a curse....
-6. I have ideas for groundbreaking cybermodifications, I need money and equipment to make my plans a reality.
+6. I have ideas for groundbreaking cybermodifications, but I need money and equipment to make my plans a reality.

 ## Software developer (+1 INF)

 *Wait I say, wait a minute!
 If you run this software now, there will be nothing to collect from the disk in a moment.
-The Infosphere is no place for ignorants ... well, at least in most cases ...*
+The Infosphere is no place for ignorance ... well, at least in most cases ...*

 I resigned because:

 1. I feel I've burnt myself out.
 Coding no longer makes me happy.
-2. The last bout of black ice fried half my brain.
+2. The last bout with a black ice fried half my brain.
 I need a change of environment.
 3. The team I worked with turned out to be a bunch of turds.
 They stole my ideas and made a lot of money from them.
-4. I destroyed some influencer's node on behalf of zaibatsu - I realised then that I was becoming a soulless monster.
+4. I destroyed some influencer's node on behalf of a zaibatsu - I realised then that I was becoming a soulless monster.
 5. A loved one left me - she said she wouldn't compete with my life in the Infosphere.
 6. I encountered a strange kind of artificial intelligence in the Infosphere - truth be told I'm still terrified to this day.